Lynnze-24/intercom-asana/README.md

 # Intercom Inbox App

-A sample Intercom Inbox app built with Node.js, Express, and TypeScript using Canvas Kit.
+A sample Intercom Inbox app built with Node.js and Express using Canvas Kit.
 This app allows teammates to collect department information about contacts directly from the Intercom Inbox.

 ## Features